 UCSD's estimated budgets include all education costs: registration fees, non-California resident tuition, room and board, books and supplies, transportation, personal expenses, and a health care insurance fee (or health care allowance).
 Students have choices about where they will live while attending UCSD.
 Each of these living arrangements has a different estimated cost.

-Your estimated budget helps you and the Financial Aid Office determine approximately how much money you need to attend UCSD, and how much financial aid you need to meet that goal.
+Your estimated budget helps you and the Financial Aid and Scholarships Office determine approximately how much money you need to attend UCSD, and how much financial aid you need to meet that goal.
 Your actual costs may differ.
 And of course, the amount anyone spends depends greatly on his or her own personal situation and individual choices.

 Professional school budget estimates:

 - School of Global Policy and Strategy (GPS) for 2015-2016 and 2016-2017

 If any of your costs are higher than your estimated budget, you can file an appeal, which may qualify you to obtain loans to help cover the additional costs.

 These figures may not be final; actual tuition, fees, and charges are subject to change by the Regents of the University of California or, as authorized, by the President of the University of California.
 Accordingly, final approved levels and charges may differ from the amounts shown.

 - Financial Aid Estimator: This calculator tool provides estimates of financial aid award for prospective students.
 Actual financial aid is determined by completing a FAFSA.

 - Planning ahead: The UC San Diego Campus Profile (PDF) includes information about fees and financial aid, and a financial aid estimator.